cockroachdb/bincheck/README.md

 ## Testing a new release

-Update the version in [VERSION] appropriately, commit, and push!
+Update the version in [VERSION] on the appropriate branch (eg: `release-2.0` for 2.0 builds), commit, and push!
 You can use the little pencil button to edit the file directly through the GitHub UI (no need to fork the repo).
 This commit will automatically kick off checks to verify the release. macOS and Linux binaries are verified by TravisCI; Windows binaries are